Jeisson Vargas

-Jeisson Andrés Vargas Salazar (born 15 September 1997) is a Chilean professional footballer who plays as a forward for Qatari club Al-Rayyan on loan from Universidad de Chile.
+Jeisson Andrés Vargas Salazar (born 15 September 1997) is a Chilean professional footballer who plays for Deportes La Serena as an attacking midfielder.

 Club career

-Vargas made his debut at UC playing the last 15 minutes against Universidad de Concepcion in San Carlos de Apoquindo in 2014.
+Vargas made his debut for Universidad Católica playing the last 15 minutes against Universidad de Concepción in 2014.

-In January 2018, Vargas signed with Montreal Impact in MLS.
+In January 2018, Vargas signed with MLS side Montreal Impact.

 In 2023, he joined Qatari club Al-Rayyan on loan from Universidad de Chile on a deal for six months.

+In January 2024, Vargas joined Huachipato.
+In August of the same year, he ended his contract with Huachipato and moved to Europe to join Bosnian club FK Željezničar.
+Due to documentation issues, he could not sign with them.
+The next year, Vargas joined Deportes La Serena.

 International career

-Along with Chile U20, he won the L'Alcúdia Tournament in 2015.
+Along with Chile U20, Vargas won the L'Alcúdia Tournament in 2015.

 Vargas was named in Chile's provisional squad for Copa América Centenario but was cut from the final squad.

+Personal life

+Vargas is the half-brother of Joan Orellana, a player from the Universidad Católica youth system.